Autism Treatments Directory

 Autism cannot be cured, but treatments can help those with autism learn to function better in the world.
 They can help an autistic person learn to relate to others, do purposeful activities, communicate, take care of himself or herself, and more.
 It's common for someone with autism to attend individual programs for behavior and skills development that may involve the help of a psychologist, special education teacher, speech therapist, occupational therapist, and more.
 Medications may also help control symptoms.
 Follow the links below to find WebMD's comprehensive coverage about how autism is treated, what to expect from treatment, and much more.

-WebMD explains the central role of speech-language therapy in the treatment of autism.
+WebMD examines the role of occupational therapy in a treatment plan for autism.

 Gluten Free/Casein Free Diets for Autism

 WebMD explains the theory behind the gluten-free/casein-free (GFCF) diet for autism.

 Finding the Right Autism Treatment

 Hundreds of treatments have been proposed for autism, from dolphin therapy to intense, one-on-one behavioral therapy.
 Most are untested.

 Early Autism Treatment